evidence-dev/sf311/README.md

 # SF 311 Data App Template

+**This is the finished project.
+Please go to https://github.com/evidence-dev/sf311_starter to get the starter template.**

 This is a template repo for building an interactive data app with [Evidence](https://evidence.dev) using SF 311 data.
 This project is part of a workshop at [Small Data SF 2024](https://www.smalldatasf.com/2024/).

 Please read this full readme before starting.